 Siamese Cat History

 Siamese cats were first imported from Thailand in the 1800’s.
 They get their name from this location, as Thailand was at that point known as ‘Siam’.
 It is thought that these distinctive cats were the descendants of an ancient cat found in the temples there.

 There are illustrations and descriptions of similar looking cats found in Thai literature for hundreds of years.
 The first recorded Siamese cats in the US were gifted by the Bangkok Consul to the wife of US President Rutherford Hayes in the late 1880’s.

 These gorgeous cats were quickly seen at cats shows throughout America, Europe and Asia too.
 They were first recognised by the Cat Fanciers’ Association in 1906.

 Siamese Cat Personality

 Siamese cat personality is a large part of their appeal for most owners.
 At times it’s fair to describe a Siamese as demanding.
 This loyal feline won’t want to spend much time alone, but will delight in following you around the house.
 Making his presence felt.

 Although Siamese cats often love to cuddle up in your lap in the evening, they are also very playful.
 You can teach a Siamese cat to come when called and even to play fetch.
 These clever and interactive felines need to be kept busy.

 Scratching posts and plenty of cat toys are essential, with puzzle toys a good choice for keeping them busy.
-This social, good natured cats does best when paid lots of attention.
-The down side of this is that they therefore are not ideal for someone working long days all week, as they can be destructive if left alone too long for two often.
+This social, good natured cat does best when paid lots of attention.
+The down side of this is that they therefore are not ideal for someone working long days all week.
+They can be destructive if given too much time alone.

 Siamese Cat Noise